TheFirstCodeBender/TheFirstCodeBender/README.md

  <div align="left">
  <h3>About Me 🧑🏾‍💻  </h3>

-- 🤔 &nbsp; Creating solutions to monotonous tasks and tinkering with IoT.
+- 🤔 &nbsp; Right now im really interested in contributing to open source that I find interesting or can learn useful information from.

 - 🎓 &nbsp; I’m currently Self taught and am learning from Udemy, ZTM, freecodecamp and anyone reliable and smarter than me in the current subject!